This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 Regulatory Safeguards: Net Neutrality

-This indicator aims capture the landscape of legal regulation of net neutrality as well as the specific regulatory mechanisms that address net neutrality.
+This indicator aims to capture the landscape of legal regulation of net neutrality as well as the specific regulatory mechanisms that address net neutrality.

 Why?

-Although the scoring indicates a high risk for net neutrality, it mainly reflects the fact that the concept of net neutrality is not defined in the Lebanese law, and as such is not addressed at all.
+Although the scoring indicates a risk for net neutrality, it mainly reflects the fact that the concept of net neutrality is not defined in the Lebanese law, and as such is not addressed at all.
 There is no policy or bill pending on the issue in order to protect it.
 In the absence of a formal law or any other form of regulation explicitly protecting net neutrality, we focus on examining how net neutrality principles are addressed.
 The risk is therefore assessed as medium for the following reasons:

 While net neutrality is not protected, the Telecommunications Law of 2002 deals with telecommunication service distribution and Internet Service Providers’ (ISP) licensing procedures: